leekelleher/umbraco-contentment/.github/IDEAS.md

   A property-editor that wraps another editor to add a cog icon in the top-right, which would open an overlay with configuration settings.
   Think Vorto, but for extra options.

-- Toggle Group
-  For a list for boolean toggles + title/descriptions https://github.com/umbraco/Umbraco-CMS/pull/5096 - but it's not available until UMB v8.1

 - Hide Label
   A property-editor wrapper that can add a "Hide Label" field.
 Apart from that, everything else is invisible.